Fannychini/Fannychini.github.io/_pages/research.md

 - Consumer-led research: Developped a model with consumers to establish a real consumer-led research project: what has (not) worked, how, and what to do next!

 ## Presentations
-Selected work that I have presented at scientific meetings:
+Selected work that I have presented at scientific meetings.

 - Research REWRITTEN Real World Evidence and Cancer Treatment, 2024 in Melbourne Australia.
 Invited speaker 'PRIMCAT and the use of MBS and PBS data'
 - International Society of Oncology Pharmacy Practitioners, 2024 in Melbourne Australia.
 Invited speaker 'PRIMCAT: A novel approach to informing Health Technology Assessment decision making in Australia'